facelessuser/coloraide/docs/src/markdown/colors/xyy.md

 A derivative of the CIE 1931 XYZ space, the CIE xyY color space, is often used as a way to graphically present the chromaticity of colors.

+/// tip
+The color space, as implemented, is relative to the D65 white point, meaning it is created from XYZ D65.
+If colors are needed relative to different white points, the color space can be subclassed.
+If proper chromaticity coordinates are desired for a given color, you can always use `#!py Color('red').xy()` or `#!py Color('red').uv()`.
+These methods will always use the an XYZ to xyY transform that utilizes the current color's white point.
+///

 [Learn more](https://en.wikipedia.org/wiki/CIE_1931_color_space#CIE_xy_chromaticity_diagram_and_the_CIE_xyY_color_space).
 ///